 The Industrial Internet Consortium had a more cross-industry approach than German “Plattform Industrie 4.0” (the Industry 4.0 Platform), which was more focussed on manufacturing (although, as stated, now it’s also used for logistics and more).

 As both the Industrial Internet Consortium and Plattform Industrie 4.0 shared many efforts and views, and more and more companies became member of both platforms, both organizations started looking at similarities and collaboration.
 After all, we still do live in a globalized world, certainly in industrial production and related markets.

 So, collaboration became obvious, even more so because both industry bodies were working on an architectural framework.
 In the context of Industry 4.0 and “Plattform Industrie 4.0” this framework is known as RAMI 4.0, short for the Reference Architecture Model for Industrie 4.0.
 The Industrial Internet Consortium’s framework is known as IIRA, short for the Industrial Internet Reference Architecture.

 Early 2016 the Industrial Internet Consortium and Plattform Industrie 4.0 announced their collaboration, with a focus on standardization, the architecture for the “new” manufacturing, the business goals and the role of the Internet of Things in it all.

-If you look at Industry 4.0 today you’ll notice that there is also an increasing attention for industries, other than manufacturing as already was the case in the Industrial Internet Consortium and that cyber-physical systems, which we’ll tackle next are seen beyond the scope of cyber-physical production systems but also as the enablers of, among others condition monitoring and remote possibilities, which in term don’t just enable and drive the smart factory but also smart logistics, smart cities, smart healthcare and beyond.
+If you look at Industry 4.0 today you’ll notice that there is also an increasing attention for industries, other than manufacturing as already was the case in the Industrial Internet Consortium and that cyber-physical systems, which we’ll tackle next are seen beyond the scope of cyber-physical production systems but also as the enablers of, among others condition monitoring and remote possibilities, which in term don’t just enable and drive the smart factory.

 The state of Industry 4.0: how are manufacturing companies doing?